nasa/earthdata-search/README.md

 ## Application Installation and Usage

-The Earthdata Search application uses Node v14 and Webpack 5 to generate static assets.
+The Earthdata Search application uses Node v18 and Vite 5 to generate static assets.
 The serverless application utilizes the following AWS services (important to note if deploying to an AWS environment):

 - S3
   - We highly recommend using CloudFront in front of S3.